How to Get Rid of Pigeons at Bird Feeders

 “How do I get rid of pigeons at my feeders?” asks Birds & Blooms reader Vivian Tester of Bristol, Tennessee.

-Birding experts Kenn and Kimberly Kaufman write, “Pigeons can be a nuisance, especially when they arrive in large flocks, gobbling up loads of seeds.
-Taking your feeders down for a while is sometimes effective, but there are other options to discourage pigeons, too.
 Hanging feeders, especially tube style, are more difficult for pigeons to access.
 There also are tray-style feeders with cagelike baffles that fit over the top, designed to keep large birds from reaching the seed.
-Since pigeons prefer to feed on the ground, be sure to keep the area under your feeders clean as well.
+Since pigeons prefer to feed on the ground, be sure to keep the area under your feeders clean as well.”

 “Pigeons at my feeders are greedy and chase the other birds away.
 How can I discourage them?” asks Fonda Loring of Cadillac, Michigan.

 Kenn and Kimberly say, “Although pigeons are interesting to watch, they may hog a lot of space and push smaller birds away.
 They cause problems in yards where birdseed is scattered on the ground.
 To discourage them, try using feeders designed for smaller birds, such as tube feeders with sunflower or Nyjer seed, and prevent seeds from accumulating on the ground underneath.
-Suet cake feeders also attract a variety of birds, but not pigeons.
-If food isn’t readily available on the ground, the pigeons get out of the habit of spending so much time in your yard.

 Keep Doves Away From Feeders